Aplastic Anemia in Children

 - Increased risk of bleeding problems (from too few platelets)

-What causes aplastic anemia in children?
+What causes aplastic anemia in a child?

 Acquired causes include: